A fruit bomb with white pepper shrapnel, the 2020 Chateau Diana Nouveau Rouge Zinfandel hits the right notes in the right way at the right price.

 I was wrong.

 This is the type of everyday zin you should stock up on instead of perpetuating the kind of self-hatred involved in buying old vine Lodi zin at the grocery store.
 It balances the sugar and spice beautifully, and has a soft finish that falls off gracefully.
-And at $17 a bottle, stocking up on a case of Nouveau Rouge won’t mean blowing off the rent this month.
+And at this price, stocking up on a case of Nouveau Rouge won’t mean blowing off the rent this month.

 This “first wine” of the 2020 vintage is fermented for just a few weeks before bottling, just like a Bojoulais Nouveau.
 Straight from the harvest, to fermentation, and into your mouth.
 Designed for immediate enjoyment with no aging, it simply bursts with eager, energetic fruit with loads of framboise, maraschino cherry, and a healthy dose of sweet baking spice.